-You may join our Wednesday Pause program via Zoom to get a taster of mindfulness practices.
+You may join our Wednesday Pause program via Zoom to get a taster of mindfulness meditation practices.
 Register according to your time zone here

 Do you get a certificate for attending this Program?

-This certificate is needed if you wish to attend certain mindfulness courses including training to become an MBCT teacher that require prior completion of an 8-Week MBCT program.
+This certificate is needed if you wish to attend certain mindfulness courses including training to become an MBCT teacher that require prior completion of an 8-Week MBCT For Life program.